 The first and most important difference between the X8 Pro and every other X8 model before it is that it will include a GPS module.
 You might think this would make it the most stable X8 model there is, however, that, unfortunately, isn’t the case.
 The inclusion of GPS also means that with the push of a button the X8 Pro will return to the same place it took off.
 Return-to-home will also be activated if the aircraft loses connection or the battery running out of juice.

 X8 Pro Styling

 The new X8 Pro will have the new updated styling and snap-together assembly of the X8SC and X8SW.
 The snap-on legs and propeller guards were a nice touch on the new X8 models and we are glad to see it on the X8 Pro.
 We were able to fully assemble ours in 60 seconds, which makes getting the X8 Pro ready for transport or ready to fly a real joy.

 All-New X8 Pro Camera

 The camera on the X8 Pro is also new.
 It will feature an HD camera that is capable of 720p video and 1 MP still photos.
 The pilot will be able to control the camera from the remote, but it appears to be a one-axis gimbal capable of 90° of motion.
-It does not look to be a full motion gimbal that will stabilize the image.
+It is not a gimbal that will stabilize the image.
 You can control the angle via some servo motors.
 It is a nice idea, but the implementation again isn’t the best.
 The camera housing isn’t the best and it bounces around a bit.
 That means the image quality is actually quite poor.

 It is likely that the camera can still be upgraded on the X8 Pro with a stabilizing mount and an action camera for even better footage.
 Here’s how we did it.
 The Syma X8 model has been one of the best and most affordable aerial photography platforms for people that want to get their action cameras into the sky at the lowest possible price.
 The new X8 Pro should allow for even more stable footage.